-In perfect condition, Korean delivered Rolex Explorer II in steel with white dial from 1-8-2006 complete with papers, no box.
-Caliber 3185.
-Condition: Pre-owned Delivery country: KR Complications: Date + second-hand Calendrium: Date Calendrium: Date Case diameter: 42mm Case material: Steel Dial colour: White Dial markers: Index Movement: Automatic Strap type: Steel Buckle type: Folding clasp Water resistance: 100m Glass: Sapphire glass Original box: No Papers: Yes Year: 2006
+In perfect condition Rolex Explorer II with white dial from 22-09-2020 complete with box and papers.
+Condition: Pre-owned Complications: Date + second-hand Calendrium: Date Calendrium: Date Case diameter: 42mm Case material: Steel Dial colour: White Dial markers: Index Movement: Automatic Strap type: Steel Buckle type: Folding clasp Water resistance: 100m Glass: Sapphire glass Original box: Yes Papers: Yes Year: 2019

 Shipping on stock watches which start with the reference OW is free within the UK and have a delivery time of 1-5 days.

 For stock pieces being delivered outside of the UK there is a shipping charge of £100 for FedEx or secure courier and purchasers will be responsible for the payment of any taxes or duties liable for import.